apache/camel-website/content/blog/Camel32-Whatsnew/index.md

 Running Camel on OSGi with Apache Karaf has been moved out to its own sub-project camel-karaf.
 This has been done for other runtimes as well such as Spring Boot or Quarkus.

-And then all the usual stuff with 3rd party dependency upgrades, new components, and other improvements.
+And then all the usual stuff with 3rd party dependency upgrades, bug fixes, new components, and other improvements.

 But in this blog we wanted to spill out details about the heavy work that are ongoing to make Camel awesome for today and tomorrows modern Java workloads.